Home » Blog » Teachers » 10 Best ICT Tools for Teaching and Learning You Must Know in 2025

 ICT Tools for Teaching Biology

-When it comes to Biology, you can take the help of:
+When it comes to biology, you can take the help of the below information communication technology tools:

 • Microsoft PowerPoint: You can use HD images and create slides to clear the biological concepts for the kids.
 Also, you can download templates from Slidesgo and make the job even easier.

-• YouTube: What’s better than using videos for explaining complex biological processes via YouTube videos.
+• YouTube: What’s better than using videos to explain complex biological processes via YouTube videos?
 From digestion to excretion, you can find plenty of child-safe content on YouTube.

 ICT Tools for Teaching History

-Here again, you can use the above-listed tools but in a different manner:
+Here again, you can use the above-listed ICT tools, but differently:

 • YouTube: You can find historical movies related to the chapter you’re teaching for kids to remember.